Executive Team Bios

 Michelle D. Wilson

 Wilson has transformed the Company’s approach to WrestleMania and other annual tent pole events including SummerSlam, Royal Rumble and Survivor Series.
 These “Classic Four” pay-per-views, as they are known, have grown from single-day occurrences into multi-day, revenue-generating events that attract attendees from across the county and around the world and that leave positive, lasting impressions on host cities.
-Additionally, Wilson has ushered in a new approach for WWE in sales and sponsorships and has worked to secure key partnerships with blue-chip brands and companies including Post Foods, General Motors, Mars, Colgate, Nestle and 7-Eleven.
+Additionally, Wilson has ushered in a new approach for WWE in sales and sponsorships and has worked to secure key partnerships with blue-chip brands and companies including Post Foods, General Mills, Frito-Lay, Kraft Foods, General Motors, Mars, Colgate, Nestle and 7-Eleven.
 She has also continued to expand WWE’s partnership with the Make-A-Wish Foundation in which WWE performers have granted more than 3,500 wishes for children with life-threatening illnesses.
-Finally, in 2012, Wilson was instrumental in forging a new partnership with Susan G. Komen for Cure, and during the month of October, WWE helped raise one million dollars for breast cancer awareness and research.
+Wilson has been instrumental in forging new partnerships with Susan G. Komen, 2014 Special Olympics USA Games, Special Olympics CT, KaBOOM! and Hire Heroes USA.

 Prior to WWE, Wilson was the Chief Marketing Officer of the United States Tennis Association, where she was instrumental in making the US Open the highest attended annual sporting event in the world.
 Wilson developed innovative advertising and promotional campaigns -- It’s Showtime and The Greatest Road Trip in Sports -- that significantly elevated the image and awareness of tennis in the United States resulting in record television viewership and ticket sales.
 She was also a pivotal player in the implementation of several innovations for the sport, including in-stadium video screens, blue courts, instant replay, celebrity entertainment and the 2004 launch of the US Open Series.